Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Multi-dataset Lesion Detection

 \subsection{Backbone}

 We make different datasets share the network backbone of LENS to learn better feature representation from multi-source CT images.
-Similar to \cite{Yan2019MULAN}, we use a 2.5D truncated DenseNet-121~\cite{Huang2017DenseNet} with 3D feature fusion layers and a feature pyramid network (FPN)~\cite{Lin2016Pyramid} as the backbone.
+Similar to \cite{Yan2019MULAN, Wang2019LiTS}, we use a 2.5D truncated DenseNet-121~\cite{Huang2017DenseNet} with 3D feature fusion layers and a feature pyramid network (FPN)~\cite{Lin2016Pyramid} as the backbone.
 The detailed structure of the backbone can be found in~\cite{Yan2019MULAN}.
-We tried to apply domain adaptation layers~\cite{Rebuffi2018domain, Wang2019universal} in multi-domain learning literature, but no accuracy improvement was found.
-This is probably because all datasets we used are CT images with small difference in the image domain, while \cite{Rebuffi2018domain, Wang2019universal} were designed for very different images.
+We tried to apply domain adaptation layers~\cite{Rebuffi2018domain, Wang2019universal} in multi-domain learning literature, but no improvement in accuracy was found.
+This is probably because all datasets we used are CT images with small difference in the image domain, while the domain adaptation layers~\cite{Rebuffi2018domain, Wang2019universal} were designed for very different images.